 Only some of the people who join your direct selling company will have leadership experience.
-This experience was gained while representing another network marketing or party plan company or through other experiences which taught them leadership skills.
+This experience was gained while representing another network marketing or party plan company or through other experiences that taught them leadership skills.

 Most of your leaders will be new leaders.
 This means it is up to your company and its leaders to nurture new leaders.

 If you have an established party plan or network marketing company with annual sales of $50 million or more, you are likely to attract top leaders because you have a proven track record.